Grokitach/Stalker_GAMMA/Patchnotes.md

 ## Crafting
 - Exo batteries craft recipe from gauss ammo
 - Glowsticks and tarpaulin give plastic.
-Fieldcooker gives more scraps …
+Fieldcooker gives more scraps
-- Less plastic needed for medkits, no plastic for stimpaks, syr…
+- Less plastic needed for medkits, no plastic for stimpaks, syringe etc
 - Metal mags give much more paper
 - Crafting artefact using low cond artefact fix
 - Artefacts on Belt cannot be used for crafting
-- Artefact melter does not use belt artefacts and the UI properly reset…
+- Artefact melter does not use belt artefacts and the UI properly reset
-- Increased wood parts from items disassembly (easier hideout furniture…  - oleh5230
+- Increased wood parts from items disassembly (easier hideout furniture crafting)  - oleh5230

 ## Economy
 - Reduced prices of most gun upgrade kits
 - Balanced scopes prices with the help of lemon041339_12708
 - Parts added to gunsmith and medic toolkits
 - Ecologs sell Gauss Ammo at Supply Tier 4
-- Gauss Ammo alternative crafting recipe (1 ring or 2 dummy_battery for…
+- Gauss Ammo alternative crafting recipes
 - trading_computer added to several traders including mechanics, at var…
 - 9mm silencer at WP traders
 - Increased price of T3 artefact recipe book (36k > 99k)